 In a world where education means power, Michelle Obama is empowering America’s youth in the truest sense of the word.
 The First Lady has launched a series of education-based initiatives–some specifically targeting girls, while others are more general–that have increased educational opportunities, access, and success.

 She is not only outspoken about her passion for education, but she has made a real, lasting difference in the lives of thousands.
-Through her initiatives, the First Lady has not only increased women’s access to STEM-related careers, she has also implemented campaigns that have increased retention rates within STEM fields.
-Below are five of Michelle Obama’s education-based initiatives that Shenova considers to be some of her greatest contributions to women in STEM:
+Through her initiatives, the former First Lady has not only increased women’s access to STEM-related careers, she has also implemented campaigns that have increased retention rates within STEM fields.
+Below are five of Michelle Obama’s education-based initiatives that Shenova considers to be some of her greatest contributions to women in STEM.